-We propose to reduce the Front Setback to 15 or 20 feet and the Rear Setback with irregular shape of total area based on the front setback variance of 318 or 576 sq.ft.
-(Attachment 15.3 and 15.4).
+We propose to reduce the Front Setback to 15 feet (33 feet from the curb including the 18ft right of way) and the Rear Setback with 12ft 4inches (37 ft and 9 inches from the wetland line) (Attachment 11.1, 11.2, 11.3 and 15.3).

+How we determine the requested variance:

+At the meeting with the Development Review Committee, we were instructed

+- 1. To determine the minimum variance based on the minimum required foundation area for a two-story house 1200 sq.ft.
+(Sec.
+12-506) (Attachment 11.1) - 2.
+Based on that variance lines to propose an architectural plans that will fit in the newly formed building envelop.
+(Attachment 11.2 and 11.3)

+Section 12-72(c)(3)(f) states that "Any variance granted shall be the minimum variance which makes possible the reasonable use of the land, building(s), or property;"

+The fact that the definition "reasonable use of the land, building(s), or property" is used shows that the law has no intent to limit the variance to the minimum required foundation covered area - 1200 sq.ft. for two-story and 1500 sq.ft. for a single-story home.

+Following the instructions, we used the 1200 footprint that will allow reasonably located home with living space, garage.
+We also considered the property shape, the locations of the fire hydrant, wetland, conservation area and the need for access to the side yard.
+The building envelop formed if the variances are granted will allowed us to build a home with a foot print of 1368 sq.ft. living area, 560 sq.ft. garage, 630 sq.ft. drive way, 474 sq.ft sidewalks, porch area and AC units foundation slab.
+Total area, including the living space, garage, driveway, sidewalks and covered porches, is approximately 3032 sq.ft.
+(Attachments 11.2 and 11.3)
-• Rear Setback: It is important to note: In actuality, due to the irregular shape of this particular lot combined with the strategic placement of the proposed home, there would be no Primary nor Secondary impact to the 20-ft rear set back regardless if it is measured to the conservation easement or the wet land line whichever is closer but only to additional 50ft restriction based on the Code of Ordinances for the City of Temple Terrace Division V, Section 12-665.e.2a.

-• This allows for the maximum buildable depth of 38' on the north side and 28.5' on the south side of the lot.

-• The foot print is 1363 sq.ft. living area, 532 sq.ft. garage and 23 sq.ft porch area (approximately 33' by 54.5') and the total area, including the garage and covered porches, is approximately 1918 sq.ft.

-• As you can see in Attachment 15.3 or 15.4, this would allow my builder to construct a 2-story single family residence within the unshaded section.
-This will have minimal to no impact on the wooded area in the back of the house, and reduce the need of filling in the low elevation area in order to build the house

-• In light of the home's location on the river and mindful of FEMA Flood Zone AE, the proposal is to build a stilt-style home, with the lower level for a garage (not considered living space).
+- Rear Setback: It is important to note: In actuality, due to the irregular shape of this particular lot combined with the strategic placement of the proposed home, there would be no Primary nor Secondary impact to the 20-ft rear set back regardless if it is measured to the conservation easement or the wet land line whichever is closer.
+The impact will be only to additional 50ft restriction based on the Code of Ordinances for the City of Temple Terrace Division V, Section 12-665.e.2a. - This allows for the maximum buildable depth of 38' on the north side and 28.5' on the south side of the lot. - The foundation foot print is 1368 sq.ft. living area, 560 sq.ft. garage totaling to 1928 sq.ft. - As you can see in Attachment 11.2, 11.3 and 15.3, this would allow my builder to construct a 2-story single family residence.
+This will have minimal to no impact on the wooded area in the back of the house, and reduce the need of filling in the low elevation area in order to build the house - In light of the home's location on the river and mindful of FEMA Flood Zone AE, the proposal is to build a stilt-style home, with the lower level for a garage (not considered living space).
 The home is consistent with the LDC lot and building coverage policies, complies with FEMA Flood Zone AE building elevation, complies with Hillsborough County and EPC regulations, and my single family residence would be consistent with the rest of the neighborhood.